AlexRogalskiy/java-patterns/docs/user-guide/troubleshooting.md

 ### Step 4: See if there are errors in the build process of GitHub Actions.

 * [ ] In your GitHub repository, you will have a tab called **Actions**.
 To find build errors, click on the `Event` dropdown list and select `push`.
-Browse through tthe logs to see if you can find an error.
+Browse through the logs to see if you can find an error.
 If you receive an error, read the error message and try to debug.

 ### Step 5: Once you have performed all the above steps, post your issue in the fastai forums or a GitHub Issue.

 * [ ] If you cannot find a similar issue create a new thread instead of commenting on an unrelated one.
 * When reporting a bug, provide this information:
   1. Steps to reproduce the problem
-  2. **A link to the notebook or markdown file** where the error is occuring
+  2. **A link to the notebook or markdown file** where the error is occurring
   3. If the error is happening in GitHub Actions, a link to the specific error along with how you are able to reproduce this error.
 You must provide this **in addition to the link to the notebook or markdown file**.
   4. A screenshot / dump of relevant logs or error messages you are receiving from your local development environment. the local development server as indicated in the [development guide](https://github.com/fastai/fastpages/blob/master/_fastpages_docs/DEVELOPMENT.md).